(continued from Presskit Page)

 Rick Cittar has been a bandleader, arranger, guitarist, and vocalist for two decades.
 He worked with Grammy-winning producer Steve Horowitz to produce his tune, “S’not Love”, for Illumina Records in 2007.
 He is the writer/composer and main vocalist for the Axis Of Four, and was a proponent of the Nigel Tufnel ‘play-by-the-dots’ guitar method.
-Rick is a faculty member with the Bradley School of Music in Lafayette, and can be found performing with Patrick Bradley, Jason Heniger, Rick King, together with musical maestro Orestes Vilato thrice monthly at the school’s adult and family jams.
+He has spent the past two years producing songs for the band, and is a signed artist.
+Rick is also a faculty member with the Bradley School of Music in Lafayette, and can be found performing with Patrick Bradley, Rick King, together with musical maestro Orestes Vilato thrice monthly at the school’s adult and family jams.
 Also, a tin teardrop.

 Suzanne Tomczak is a classically trained flautist who toured with her school honors band, and has the distinction of having performed at Notre Dame in Paris, and the renowned Carnegie Hall in New York.
 Switching to bass after hearing the Germ’s Lorna Doom, The Lovely Miss Minxie and Li’l Ricky have played together for many years and through many gigs.
 She is the solid sonic backbone of the Axis Of Four.

 Scott Irwin, or BuddaHaid to his fantasy cronies, is long-time veteran of the Bay Area music scene.
 He has played in many popular local bands and is an experienced studio player.
 Scott is also listed in the IMDB for creating some props featured in a Star Trek movie.
 He was the original drummer with Li'l Ricky Blues, so Scott and Suzanne fit right in the pocket as the current rhythm section of the Axis Of Four.

 Axis Of Four - Bridging contemporary music with classic rock